Domain Coverage & Hidden Requirements

 Domain 6: Development Lifecycle & Deployment - What Judges Expect

-Cover in your presentation:
+Cover in the presentation:

 - Environment strategy (dev, QA, UAT, staging, prod) with clear purpose for each